CIT2202/sql-joins/foreign-keys-joins-in-sql.md

 | 3  | Manchester | 53.4808  |2.2426   |1         |
 | 4  | Berlin     | 52.52    |13.405   |3         |

-If we try and add a new row for a Spanish city in the *cities* table e.g.
+For example, if we try and add a new row for a Spanish city in the *cities* table e.g.

 ```sql
 INSERT INTO cities (id, name, latitude, longitude, country_id) VALUES